 Donate School Supplies to a Classroom in Need

 In low-income districts, school supplies are a luxury that many classrooms go without.
 A few months into the school year, teachers are presented with a small paper bag of limited, mismatched school supplies and are told to "make do."
 Often, they must purchase the supplies needed to run the classroom out of their already meager paychecks.
-In fact, teachers spend an average of $356 out-of-pocket on school supplies every single year.
+In fact, teachers spend up to $1,000 out-of-pocket on necessary items such as school supplies every single year.
 When they don't have the money, teachers must choose between giving their students an inferior education and taking more drastic measures.
 More than one frustrated teacher has been found spending hours at the copy machine, running off thousands of pages of illegal black and white copies so that their students can read a book.

 Kids deserve better than that.
 They deserve to have access to the school supplies needed to learn.
 They should be surrounded by good books, convenient supplies, and the materials necessary to conduct projects and experiments.

 Students who aren't given the necessary school supplies (such as an up-to-date math book, a working calculator, and plenty of paper) can become frustrated and have a difficult time in class.
 Readily available school supplies let students and teachers focus on what's really important: learning.

 You can help kids have a better education by donating school supplies to a classroom in need.
 In just a couple hours, you can make a difference and will probably even find donate-able school supplies sitting unused in your own home.

 It's easy to donate school supplies.
 In fact, you can probably fit this project in today's lunch break.
 Simply choose the way that fits you best:

 Do a School Supply "Drop and Run"